-- (b) respond to significant unexpected or unintended consequences that were not foreseen by the institution's Board Remuneration Committee, the senior officer outside Australia or the Compliance Committee, as relevant. - 57.
+- 45.55.
+The performance-based components of an APRA-regulated institution's remuneration arrangements must be designed to align remuneration with prudent risk-taking and must incorporate adjustments to reflect: - (a) the outcomes of business activities; - (b) the risks related to the business activities taking account, where relevant, of the cost of the associated capital; and - (c) the time necessary for the outcomes of those business activities to be reliably measured. - 46.56.
+The Remuneration Policy must provide for the Board, the senior officer outside Australia or the Compliance Committee, as relevant, to adjust performance-based components of remuneration downwards, to zero if appropriate, in relation to relevant persons or classes of persons, if such adjustments are necessary to: - (a) protect the financial soundness of the APRA-regulated institution; or - (b) respond to significant unexpected or unintended consequences that were not foreseen by the Board Remuneration Committee, the senior officer outside Australia or the Compliance Committee, as relevant. - 47.57.
 The Remuneration Policy must set out who is covered by the Policy.
-The Remuneration Policy must cover, as a minimum: - (a) each responsible person, as that term is defined in Prudential Standard CPS 520 Fit and Proper (CPS 520), excluding: - (i) non-executive directors; - (ii) auditors described in paragraphs 9(a) to (e) of this Prudential Standard; - (iii) for foreign ADIs, the senior officer outside Australia; - (iv) for general insurers, life companies, private health insurers and external Appointed Actuaries; and the Reviewing Actuary; - (v) for Category C insurers, the senior officer outside Australia, and nonexecutive directors of the Category C insurer's agent in Australia where the agent in Australia is a corporate agent; and - (vi) for life companies, external Appointed Actuaries; and

-(vii)(vi) in the case of an EFLIC, members of the Compliance Committee;

-- (b) persons whose primary role is risk management, compliance, internal audit, financial control or actuarial control (collectively 'risk and financial control personnel'); and - (c) all other persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the institution.
+The Remuneration Policy must cover, as a minimum: - (a) each responsible person, as that term is defined in Prudential Standard CPS 520 Fit and Proper (CPS 520), excluding: - (i) non-executive directors; - (ii) auditors described in paragraphs 12(a) to (de) inclusive; - (iii) for foreign ADIs, the senior officer outside Australia; - (iv) for general insurers, external Appointed Actuaries and the Reviewing Actuary; - (v) for Category C insurers, the senior officer outside Australia, and non-executive directors of the Category C insurer's agent in Australia where the agent in Australia is a corporate agent; - (vi) for life companies, external Appointed Actuaries; and - (vii) in the case of an EFLIC, members of the Compliance Committee; - (b) persons whose primary role is risk management, compliance, internal audit, financial control or actuarial control (collectively 'risk and financial control personnel'); and - (c) all other persons for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the regulated institution or group.

-A person will be included within one of the above categories if that person is: employed directly by the APRA-regulated institution; retained directly by the APRA-regulated institution under contract; employed by, or a contractor of, a body corporate (including a service company) that is a related body corporate of the APRA-regulated institution,11 or, subject to paragraph 58, an entity that is not a related body corporate of that APRA-regulated institution.
+A person will be included within one of the above categories if that person is: employed directly by the regulated institution; retained directly by the regulated institution under contract; employed by, or a contractor of, a body corporate (including a service company) that is a related body corporate of the regulated institution9; or, subject to paragraph 58, an entity that is not a related body corporate of the regulated institution.